Model European Union Strasbourg: Organising Team

-BETA France

-Bringing Europeans Together Association France (BETA France) is a politically independent non-profit association based in Strasbourg, France.
-It emerged as a sister organisation to BETA e.V..
-The association aims at enabling all young people to engage in a diverse, connected and inclusive Europe.
-Its priority is bringing together young people from different backgrounds, allowing them to create long-lasting international friendships, engage in intercultural dialogue and take into account the challenges that Europe is currently facing and will face in the future.

 History

-The first conference successfully took place between 4 and 10 March 2007 and MEUS has grown ever since.
+The first conference successfully took place between 4 and 10 March 2007 and was organized by Ines Verspohl, Wouter Koopman, Pascal Kuyten, Beatrix Massig and Anika Stienen with support of the european students forum AEGEE.
+After the 2008 event, BETA e.V. was officially founded to ensure the organisation of future events.
+MEU has grown ever since.

 The following table shows the details of the past MEUS editions.

 As European Elections were to be held in May 2019, 2019 MEUS edition featured a third topic: the Annex of the 1976 Electoral Act.
 It gave participants the opportunity to debate the current European election system and advocate for new ideas, while learning more about European democracy.

 Participation criteria and costs

 Students and young professionals between the age of 18 and 27 from any country are eligible to apply to take part in Model European Union Strasbourg.
 They are not required to be from a Member State of the European Union.
 Participants are selected on the basis of merit and motivation.
 These criteria are to maintain the project's goal of youth inter-European learning and networking.
-All applications are done online via the Model European Union Strasbourg website.
+All applications are done online via the Model European Union Strasbourg.

-The cost of participating in Model European Union Strasbourg has been around €150 for many years.
+The cost of participating in Model European Union Strasbourg has been around €150-€250 for many years.

 Nevertheless, MEUS has a Social Fund to encourage the participation of people from different backgrounds and allow youngsters who would have trouble attending the simulation due to such costs to have the opportunity to take part in MEUS.